Albert09111/SNIPR/README.md

 SNIPR is a software to design single nucleotide specific programmable riboregulator.

+See published paper: (Precise and Programmable Detection of Mutations Using Ultraspecific Riboregulators)[https://www.cell.com/cell/fulltext/S0092-8674(20)30155-0]

 # Requirements

 The SNIPR software makes use of the multi-objective sequence design features and energy calculation capabilities of NUPACK.
 Users must download the (NUPACK source code)[http://www.nupack.org/downloads] and compile it on their computers.
 Please follow the NUPACK manual to install NUPACK.